 Course work integrates theory and practice to prepare students to teach in early childhood settings in urban contexts, and is guided by an overarching concern for social justice.
 Course work includes courses in play, theory and practice, and research methods, as well as courses on social-emotional or language development, and an advanced seminar in child development that links theory and practice to cultural and global policies.
 See the Requirements page for a list of courses required for this program; see the Course Descriptions page for paragraph-length descriptions of individual courses.

 Course List & Descriptions

 Students spend the year student teaching in the Mills College Children's School, where they spend at least one semester in an infant-toddler or preschool classroom.
-Students may choose to spend one semester in alternative educational settings for young children or in public preschool classrooms (such as Head Start) in addition to their semester placement at the Children's School.
+Students may choose to spend one semester in alternative educational settings for young children or in public preschool classrooms (such as Head Start) or transitional kindergarten in addition to their semester placement at the Children's School.
 Student teaching placement is decided in consultation with the advisor to the program.

 Students meet daily with the head teachers in their classrooms to consider what has occurred that day and to consult on the reflective and inquiry assignments associated with the student teaching course.

 Students who complete the degree may become elementary school teachers and early childhood educators.
 Graduates have obtained jobs in public, charter, and independent schools in the San Francisco Bay Area and beyond.
 In addition to the strong alumnae/i support network, the Mills Career Services Office provides support in finding these placements.